+For stock options that vest based on market conditions, such as the trading price of the Company's common stock exceeding certain price targets, we use a Monte Carlo Simulation in estimating the fair value at grant date and recognize compensation expense over the implied service period (median time to vest).
 On June 1, 2021, our Chairman, then-President and Chief Executive Officer and our Chief Operating Officer and Chief Financial Officer were awarded market condition stock options for 2,000,000 shares and 100,000 shares of common stock, respectively, that vest in four equal installments upon the Company's share price achieving targets ranging from \$5.00 to \$8.00 per share, with implied service periods of three to fifteen months.
 The assumptions used in the Monte Carlo Simulation for the June 1, 2021 grants were stock price on date of grant and exercise price of \$4.02, contract term of 10 years, expected volatility of 75% and risk-free interest rate of 1.62%.
-As of October 31, 2022, 500,000 options and 25,000 options granted to our Chairman, then-President and Chief Executive Officer and our Chief Operating Officer and Chief Financial Officer, respectively, have vested.
+As of October 31, 2023, 500,000 options and 25,000 options granted to our Chairman, then-President and Chief Executive Officer and our Chief Operating Officer and Chief Financial Officer, respectively, have vested.

+During the year ended October 31, 2023, we recorded no stock-based compensation expense related to market condition stock options granted to employees.
 We recorded stock-based compensation expense related to market condition stock options granted to employees of approximately \$2,537,000 during the year ended October 31, 2022, which amount represented expense related to the amortization of compensation cost for stock options granted during the year ended October 31, 2021.
-We recorded stock-based compensation expense related to market condition stock options granted to employees of approximately \$3,972,000 during the year ended October 31, 2021, which amount did not include any expense related to the amortization of compensation cost for stock options granted in prior periods.
-As of October 31, 2022, there was no unrecognized compensation cost related to market condition stock options granted to employees.
+As of October 31, 2023, there was no unrecognized compensation cost related to market condition stock options granted to employees.

-We recorded consulting expense, related to service-based stock options granted to consultants, during the years ended October 31, 2022 and 2021 of approximately \$434,000 and \$460,000, respectively.
-Included in stock-based consulting expense for the years ended October 31, 2022 and 2021 was approximately \$434,000 and \$103,000, respectively, related to compensation cost for stock options granted in prior periods but not yet vested.
-As of October 31, 2022, there was unrecognized consulting expense related to non-vested service-based stock options granted to consultants of approximately \$466,000, which will be recognized over a weighted-average period of 1.2 years.
+We recorded consulting expense, related to service-based stock options granted to consultants, during the years ended October 31, 2023 and 2022 of approximately \$221,000 and \$434,000, respectively.
+Included in stock-based consulting expense for the years ended October 31, 2023 and 2022 was approximately \$209,000 and \$434,000, respectively, related to compensation cost for stock options granted in prior periods but not yet vested.
+As of October 31, 2023, there was unrecognized consulting expense related to non-vested service-based stock options granted to consultants of approximately \$281,000, which will be recognized over a weighted-average period of 2.5 years.